ttres/web-demo-wiki/Home.md

 **STEP 4 - Create an ElastiCache Memcached Cluster**

 We use the ElastiCache service for session sharing between multiple web servers.
 In PHP, you can use either the php-memcached, php-memcache, or php-redis module to handle sessions.
-In this step, you only need to practise one of the following three options.
+In this step, you only need to practice one of the following three options.

 **(Option 1) Using php-memcached**